Wellness Testing for Senior Dogs

 Wellness testing is a program of check-ups and blood tests designed to detect early or hidden disease in pets that appear to be healthy.
-In older pets, it is also used to monitor animals that feel well but have stable ongoing health problems.
+In older dogs, it is also used to monitor stable but ongoing health problems.

-Dogs are very good at masking illness and disease may be present even in animals that do not appear to be sick.
-If a disease can be detected early on, before a pet shows signs of illness, then steps can often be taken to manage or correct the problem before permanent damage occurs.
-Wellness testing is particularly important in senior (geriatric) dogs, since there is a greater chance that an older animal will develop disease or have an ongoing but stable condition that needs to be monitored.
+Dogs are very good at masking illness and disease.
+If a disease can be detected early, before a pet shows signs of illness, then steps can often be taken to manage or correct the problem before permanent damage occurs.
+Wellness testing is particularly important in senior and geriatric dogs, since there is a greater chance that an older dog will develop disease or have an ongoing but stable condition that needs to be monitored.

 When is wellness testing done?

 Wellness testing should be done regularly.
 Many pet owners combine wellness testing with their dog’s annual visit to the veterinarian for physical examination, vaccination, and heartworm testing.
 Your veterinarian may recommend more frequent testing depending on your dog's age or specific health concerns.